 The escrow process begins after the seller accepts your offer on the house.
 It includes steps to deposit money into the escrow account, fill out required documents and follow other instructions to close the home sale.

 Offer and Contract Accepted

-The process ensures that no funds are distributed until all terms and conditions of the purchase agreement are met.
+The process ensures that funds aren't distributed until both buyer and seller meet the terms and conditions of the purchase agreement.
 To keep things fair and impartial, a neutral party with no vested interest in the house – also known as an escrow agent – draws up the purchase agreement and coordinates the closing process.

 Escrow protects and minimizes risks to all parties in the real estate transaction, including the lender.
 For example, the escrow account ensures that the buyer is acting in good faith with his offer, providing evidence of financial ability to the seller and the lender.
 Escrow protects the buyer by proving that the seller legally owns the house, and that the house has a clear title with no liens or claims from other parties.

-The escrow process varies from state to state, but a few steps are commonly undertaken: The escrow officer assigns a number to the account and collects the sales contract, the buyer's earnest money and other instructions related to the sale.
-These instructions may include contingencies for home and flood insurance, home inspections, repairs the seller must make, or any other steps that the parties must commit to before the sale can progress.
+The escrow process varies from state to state, but a few steps are commonly undertaken.
+The escrow officer assigns a number to the account and collects the sales contract, the buyer's earnest money and other instructions related to the sale.
+These instructions may include contingencies for home and flood insurance, home inspections, repairs the seller must make or any other steps that the parties must commit to before the sale can progress.
 Then the buyer orders a title search and buys title insurance to protect himself against unexpected claims on the house.

 Perils and Pitfalls

 Although all parties plan for a smooth and successful home sale, many factors can cause escrow to fail.
 For instance, if the escrow agent doesn't do his job correctly, the seller can refuse to sell the house.
-As far as the lender is concerned, if the home doesn't appraise for the loan amount, the lender won't loan more than it's worth.
+If the home appraises for less than the selling price, the buyer must make up the difference or forfeit the home.
+A lender won't loan more for a house than what it's worth.